Majority Snowdon II soundbar review

 In normal circumstances, we’d be annoyed that Majority didn’t include an optical cable.
 However, we doubt the quality would be high.
 So it’s probably best to treat yourself to an expensive Optical cable and Stereo RCA cable.
 Just remember to order these cables when you buy the Majority Snowdon II Soundbar!

-Starting with the most basic set-up, we’ll power it up and use a spare optical cable that was lying around to connect it to the TV.
+Starting with the most basic set-up, we’ll power it up and use a spare optical cable from our draw of wires to connect the soundbar to the TV.
 It does turn on quite loud, so you’ll want to have one hand covering the controls.

 With a comfortable volume set, it’s worth experimenting with the EQ modes on the remote.
 The default mode is flat, which the soundbar faithfully reproduces the input.